PaddlePaddle/docs/doc/fluid/install/install_Conda_en.md

      In a Windows environment, the command to get the Python path is:  where python

-     In a Windows environment, the command to get the Python path is:  which python
+     In a MacOS/Linux environment, the command to get the Python path is:  which python

 If you are using Python 3, use the following command to get the Python path.
 Depending on your environment, you may need to replace python in all command lines in the instructions with specific Python path.

      In a Windows environment, the command to get the Python path is:  where python3

-     In a Windows environment, the command to get the Python path is:  which python3
+     In a MacOS/Linux environment, the command to get the Python path is:  which python3

 3.Check the version of Python